valhallasw/flask-mwoauth/README.rst

 The blueprint adds these uris:
  - /login - runs the OAuth handshake and returns the user to /

+   - /login?next=/someurl will return the user to /someurl

  - /logout - clears the users' access tokens
  - /oauth-callback - callback from MW to finish the handshake